Samern: Location

 Samern lies between Nordhorn and Steinfurt on the boundary with North Rhine-Westphalia.
 The community belongs to the Joint Community (Samtgemeinde) of Schüttorf whose administrative seat is in the like-named town.

-Politics

-Mayor

-The community’s honorary mayor is Gerhard Schepers.

 Culture and sightseeing

 The Mansbrügge watchtower, or in the local speech the Piggetörnken, was once, according to local lore, a mint belonging to a count in the 14th century.
 Newer findings, however, show that this building was only ever used as a customs post.

 Sport

 Samern has a sport club, SV Suddendorf-Samern 1959 e.V.

 Economy and infrastructure

 Transport

 The Autobahn A 31 runs directly through the community of Samern.